CityOfPhiladelphia/pinboard/README.md

 ## Release Notes

+### 1.3.1 - 8/27/2024

+* adds a fix for a tooltip for a multiple refine group

 ### 1.3.0 - 8/27/2024

-* fix to Fuse for handling keyword matches
+* adds a fix to Fuse for handling keyword matches

 ### 1.2.15 - 8/23/2024